AryToNeX/Glasscord/README.md

     [...]
   }
   ```
-- **If you use Powercord:** Open `index.js` in your favourite text editor and add this line of code on the first line:
+- **For Powercord users:** Open `index.js` in your favourite text editor and add this line of code on the first line:
   ```js
   require("./glasscord.asar");
   ```